soxslayer/awesomeos/README.md

 # AwesomeOS

 AwesomeOS is a real-time operating system written for the BeagleBone hardware.
 It is still in really, really early development.
+There is a acompanying [blog](http://tmoae.blogspot.com/) which containing some information I have learned in the process of developing AwesomeOS.

 Features currently working: